relateiq/piller/README.md

 - *storageInterface*: defaults to *localStorage*.
 Supplies a custom object for caching model values by *storageKey*.
 - *onModelChange*: callback when the model value changes.
 Receives the model as a parameter.
 - *showSearchMatches*: callback to display the current typeahead results however you want.
 Receives an array of pills that match the search as a parameter.

+*optionalTextarea*: optionally passed textarea that piller will use instead of creating its own

+###pillerInstance

+`piller.create(...)` from the example above returns a `pillerInstance` object with the following interface:

+- ui: object with references to the elements used by piller.
+Properties include *container*, *decorator*, and *textarea*
+- selectSearchMatch: callback to tell piller what pill to select from with search matches provided to *showSearchMatches* (see above)
+- destroy: cleans up any timeouts and intervals used by piller internally
+- getPillSearchMatches: returns the array of pills that match the current search at any given time